mantidproject/mantid/docs/source/workbench/sliceviewer.rst

    :width: 75%
    :align: center

-Note at present this tool cannot be used in non-orthgonal view, or for workspaces that contain non-Q dimensions.
+Note at present this tool cannot be used in non-orthogonal view, or for workspaces that contain non-Q dimensions.

 .. _sliceviewer_cursor: